kafecho/windows-couchdb/README.md

 Requirements
 ------------

-This role uses Ansible (running on a Linux node) to install and configure Apache CouchDB on target nodes running Windows.
+This role uses Ansible (running on a Linux node, which we refere to as the controller) to install and configure Apache CouchDB on target nodes running Windows.

-It has been tested with a Linux node running CentOS 6.6 and Ansible 1.9.1 and a Windows 7 target node.
+It has been tested with a controller running CentOS 6.6 and Ansible 1.9.1 and Windows target nodes running Windows 7 or Windows 2008 R2.

 You must ensure that your Windows nodes have been correctly configured with PowerShell and WinRM ( see: http://docs.ansible.com/intro_windows.html ).
+Prior to running this role, you should check that you can win_ping the Windows nodes in your inventory.

 You might have to configure your Windows firewall to allow external access to the CouchDB instance once it has been installed.

 How it works
 ------------

-Due to the limited Windows support in Ansible 1.9.1 (i.e. lack of a windows template module), this role implements a "phone home" pattern where some of the tasks run on the Ansible 'control' node.
-The Windows nodes then get in touch (via HTTP) to retrieve the results of tasks.
+Due to the limited Windows support in Ansible 1.9.1 (i.e. lack of a windows template module), this role implements a "phone home" pattern where some of the tasks run on the controller.
+The Windows nodes then get in touch (via HTTP) to retrieve the outcomes of certain tasks.

+For example, the controller downloads the CouchDB .exe installer from a Apache mirror and stores it in its Apache folder; Windows nodes then download the .exe file from the controller's web server.

+Here is another example, in order to customize the CouchDB configuration, we use an Ansible template which is applied locally (to the controller), we then tell the Windows target node to fetch the customized configuration from the controller's web server.

+Another motivation for this design (which *might* not be obvious) is to be able to run Ansible in an offline mode (where the target nodes can't have access to the outside internet).

-The role also uses PowerShell scripts in places to drive the installers.
+The role uses PowerShell scripts in various places, for example to proceed to software install in silent mode.

-For more information, see these slides: http://www.slideshare.net/jhawkesworth/ansible-windows-and-powershellpresentation
+For more information on Ansible on Windows, see these slides: http://www.slideshare.net/jhawkesworth/ansible-windows-and-powershellpresentation

 Role Variables
 --------------